open-telemetry/opamp-spec/specification.md

 #### agent_description

-The description of the agent, its type, where it runs, etc. See [AgentDescription](#agentdescription-message) message for details.
+The description of the Agent, its type, where it runs, etc. See [AgentDescription](#agentdescription-message) message for details.

 #### effective_config